 As part of our growth strategy, we plan to establish and operate proton centers, premium cancer hospitals and specialty cancer hospitals that will focus on providing a variety of radiotherapy services as well as diagnostic imaging services, chemotherapy and surgery.
-For example, at our Beijing Proton Medical Center, we plan to offer proton beam therapy treatment services with which we have had no prior experience.
+For example, at our Guangzhou Concord Cancer Center that has already been in operation since June 2021, we plan to offer proton beam therapy treatment services with which we have had no prior experience.